-We can use money in your M Plus Account and M Plus Saver to pay back money you've borrowed from us (like a credit card or mortgage).
+We can use money in your Private Current Account and Current Account Tracker to pay back money you've borrowed from us (like a credit card or mortgage).
 We won't do this lightly and we'll always let you know at least two weeks beforehand.

 Here's how it works, depending on whether the accounts are just in your name or in joint names.

-Let's pretend you've got accounts with Ali and Ben (or feel free to make up your own names)...
+Let's pretend you've got accounts with Ali and Ben (or feel free to make up your own names).

-Name(s) on current or savings account Name(s) on borrowing account (e.g. credit card or mortgage) Can we use the money in your current or savings account to pay back the money you owe us?
+Name(s) on current or tracker or savings account Name(s) on borrowing account (e.g. credit card or mortgage) Can we use the money in your current, tracker or savings account to pay back the money you owe us?

 You You ✓

 You You and Ali ✓

 You and Ben You and Ben ✓

 You and Ben You ×

 You and Ben Ben ×

-You and Ben You and Ali X
+You and Ben You and Ali ×